pantheon-systems/documentation/source/_docs/deploybot.md

 ---
-title: Automate Build Steps with DeployBot
+title:  Sync Your Site with an External Repository using DeployBot
-description: Learn how to set up and use DeployBot on Pantheon.
+description: Learn how to set up and use DeployBot to keep Pantheon sites aligned with repositories hosted by external providers, like GitHub.
 category:
   - developing
 keywords: deploybot, sites
 ---
+Some teams choose to manage a site's codebase using an external repository hosting service, such as GitHub, so they can take advantage of additional peer review and issue management features.
+This configuration requires a workflow to keep things in sync between the two repositories, which must be enforced as a repeatable process across your team.
+Once you have the workflow down, you're ready to start thinking about continuous integration.

-Sites that require additional build steps for deployment should use a continuous integration service so that each step is executed with machine precision.
+DeployBot provides continuous integration services with a friendly user interface, as opposed to managing them in YML files like other service providers.
+You can also use this service for sites that require additional build steps for deployment.
+This makes sure that each step in your deployment process gets executed with machine precision.
 Avoiding human error, especially in a repeatable process such as compiling JavaScript and CSS files, helps free up resources while preserving the sanity of developers.

-DeployBot provides continuous integration services with a friendly user interface to manage configuration and build steps, as opposed to managing them in YML files like other service providers.

 ## Before You Begin
 - If you don't already have a DeployBot account, [create one now](https://signup.deploybot.com/account/new).
+- Manage and store your site's code repository on a third party hosting service, such as GitHub.
-- Build steps and their implementation should already be known and in-place before attempting to add continuous integration.
+- Your workflow and/or build steps should already be known and in-place before attempting to add continuous integration.

   For example, if you would like to use DeployBot to send compiled CSS and JavaScript files to Pantheon you should already have a task runner, such as [Grunt](https://gruntjs.com/), within your site's codebase that can be used to compile assets.

+  It's imperative to have a step by step procedure defined before you start adding continuous integration to the mix.
+We recommend [Collaborative Development Using GitHub and Pantheon](/docs/guides/collaborative-development), which shows how to manually synchronize your GitHub repository with a Pantheon site.

 ## Configure DeployBot for Deployments to Pantheon
 ### Connect Your Pantheon Repository